 The same as with Translation Memory Management, in the app in ‘terminology repositories’ section you can manage… well, terminology repositories 😉

-The master repository contains terms which you imported from TBX or CSV files and all terms merged from projects’ glossaries (after project’s completion).
+The master repository contains terms that you imported from TBX or CSV files and all terms merged from projects’ glossaries (after project’s completion).
 In case someone shares a terminology repository with you, it will be on this list as well!
 You can also create a brand new repository, import or export data, copy, or delete the repository, see its properties or grant access to it.